École de technologie supérieure: Notable alumni

-Arvin Morattab and Aida Farzaneh,

 Campuses and facilities

 The main address of ÉTS is 1100 Notre-Dame Street West in Montreal's Griffintown neighbourhood, the site of a former O'Keefe Brewery, which was transformed to house the school.
 It has four buildings (Pavillon A, B, D, and E) devoted to education programs and research activities.
 The buildings are connected through the underground tunnels.

 Pavillon A

-The facilities and offices within Pavillon A inlcude the library, cafetrial, registrar's office, office of the Dean of Studies, Department of constructiono engineering, graduate students' lounge, facilities management department, Department of electrical engineering, department of mechanical engineering, office of international relations, department of systems engineering, department of software engineering and information technologies.
+The facilities and offices within Pavillon A include the library, cafeteria, registrar's office, office of the Dean of Studies, Department of construction engineering, graduate students' lounge, facilities management department, Department of electrical engineering, department of mechanical engineering, office of international relations, department of systems engineering, department of software engineering and information technologies.

 Pavillon B

-Pavillon B, located on 1111 Notre-Dame Street West, Montreal, Montreal, is home to Coop ÉTS, Tim Hortons, Le 100 Génies Resto-pub, IT service counter, Daycare Centre, General education department, and Sports centre.
+Pavillon B, located at 1111 Notre-Dame Street West contains Coop ÉTS, Tim Hortons, Le 100 Génies Resto-pub, IT service counter, Daycare Centre, General education department, and Sports centre.

 Pavillon D

-Pavillon D, located on 1219 William Street, Montreal, is home to AÉÉTS (student association), and Students groups and organizations.
+Pavillon D, located at 1219 William Street contains AÉÉTS (student association), and student groups and organizations.

 Pavillon E

-Pavillon E or Maison des étudiants, located on 1220 Notre-Dame Street West, Montreal, is home to office of student life, ÉTS Continuing Education, Co-Operative Education Department.
+Pavillon E or Maison des étudiants, located on 1220 Notre-Dame Street West contains the office of student life, ÉTS Continuing Education, Co-Operative Education Department.

 Centech

-Located on 1000 Saint-Jacques street, Montreal, Centech is home to "Development of technology businesses".
+Located on 1000 Saint-Jacques Street, Centech is home to "Development of technology businesses".

 INGO

-INGO, located on 355 Peel Street, Montréal, is home to "FDÉTS (ÉTS Development Fund)".
+INGO, located at 355 Peel Street, contains FDÉTS (ÉTS Development Fund).